mooalot/zustand-namespaces/README.md

 ## Middleware

-The Zustand Divisions API is compatible with any middleware that works with Zustand.
-You can use middleware to add additional functionality to your store.
-The middleware MUST be at the root level of the store and not within a division.
-Divisions allow you to pass custom options to give you full control over the behavior of your divisions with any middleware.
-[Here](https://github.com/mooalot/zustand-divisions/blob/main/examples/divisionsWithOptions.ts) is an example using Zundo middleware.
+The Zustand Divisions API integrates with any middleware compatible with Zustand, enabling you to extend your store's functionality.
+Middleware should typically be applied within the Zustand store creator method, rather than inside a division.
+Zustand Divisions provides robust tools to compartmentalize third-party logic within divisions while maintaining flexibility.
+Divisions allow you to pass custom options, giving you complete control over their behavior in combination with any middleware.
+For an example of using Zundo middleware with divisions, check out this [example](https://github.com/mooalot/zustand-divisions/blob/main/examples/divisionsWithOptions.ts).

 ## More Examples